Do Customer Reviews Make A Difference and Affect Sales?

 Customer service is a key component of every business.
 Beyond wanting to make a sale, you always want to delight your customers.
 Even if a customer has an unpleasant experience with your brand, customer service is the tool to mend and continue the relationship.

 By monitoring online reviews, you will have a better understanding of how your business is connecting with customers and which areas of your strategy need to change to increase customer satisfaction.
-By increasing satisfaction, you are building a brand identity that will build trust and have the potential to increase sales.
+By increasing satisfaction, you are building a brand identity that will promote trust and have the potential to increase sales.

 Thanks for reading,